zankhq/astros/README.md

 In order to access the admin dashboard to change blog articles content you need to have access to the github repo, a quick way to test it test would be fork the repo and than configure decap cms accordingly to your cloud provider (netlify, cloudflare, vercel, etc...).

-If you use cloudflare pages you can follow this guide https://github.com/i40west/netlify-cms-cloudflare-pages.

 In this case your environment variable should look like this

 ![Cloudflare environment variable image](.github/images/cloudflare-env-var.png)